osuosl/cs312/source/slides/02_linux_basics.rst

 * Do not attempt to login to other machines without explicit permission
+* Please follow the OSU `Acceptable Use of University Computing Resources`_
 * Do not do anything illegal (no torrenting)
 * Do not attempt to disrupt other machines or services (no DOS/DDOS)
 * Use common sense.
 If you would get mad at something done to you, don't do it to others
 * Ken Thompson gave an interesting talk `on trust`_.
 Read it.

+.. _Acceptable Use of University Computing Resources: http://fa.oregonstate.edu/gen-manual/acceptable-use-university-computing-resources
 .. _on trust: http://cm.bell-labs.com/who/ken/trust.html

 Setting Up
 ----------